MuninnDB

 Semantic push trigger visualization

-The ACTIVATE pipeline — 6 phases in <20ms
+The ACTIVATE pipeline — 6 phases, one call

-When you call ACTIVATE with a context string, MuninnDB runs a parallel 6-phase pipeline to find the most cognitively relevant engrams.
+When you call ACTIVATE with a context string, MuninnDB runs a parallel 6-phase pipeline to find the most cognitively relevant engrams — and updates Hebbian weights so the next query is smarter than the last.

 Phase 01